vietmap-company/vietmap-flutter-navigation/README.md

 ```

 ## Add a marker to the map
-  We provided 2 ways to add a marker to the map
+  We `addImageMarkers` function to add multiple marker to the map
   - Add a marker from assets image
-  - Add a marker from flutter widget

 ### Marker from assets image
 ```dart